 DIY Pillow cover assembly

 Now, lay your finished side of the front panel up.
 This is called the RIGHT side of the fabric.
-Next lay one of the back panels, the finished side (or RIGHT side) down on top, matching up the side edges of both pieces together.
+Next lay one of the back panels, the finished side (or RIGHT side) down on top, matching up the side edges of both pieces together, with the hemmed sides in the middle, raw edges on the outside.
 Pin this in place.

 Next, lay your other back panel over top of this lining up the opposite side of the pillow, pin in place.
 This piece will overlap the other back piece…this is your opening to insert the pillow later!